apache/incubator-teaclave-sgx-sdk/Readme.md

 ## v1.0.8 Release

 Supports the most recent Rust nightly (nightly-2019-05-22) and Rust stable (stable-2019-05-14).
+Code coverage support has been added to sgx_cov.
 Bug fixes in memory allocator and panicking routines.
 New third party libraries to support kvdb-memorydb.
 Please refer to [release_notes](release_notes.md) for more details.

 ## v1.0.7 Release